Stay Au Courant: The Top 10 French News Apps for Android

 So I think you deserve to have French learning resources designed specifically for you, an Android user.

-So here’s a list of the 10 best French news apps for Android.
-Now you get to learn French through one of the most exciting media out there: the news!
+Here’s a list of the 10 best Android apps for French news, so you can learn the language through one of the most exciting media out there!

 Spread the News!
 There Are 10 Amazing French News Apps for Android